dgerabagi/data-curation-environment/flattened_repo.md

 ### A51.
 DCE - A-B-C Testing Strategy for UI Bugs
 - **Description:** Outlines a development pattern for creating parallel, isolated test components to diagnose and resolve persistent UI bugs, such as event handling or rendering issues.
 - **Tags:** process, debugging, troubleshooting, ui, ux, react

+### A52.
+DCE - Interaction Schema Refinement
+- **Description:** Proposes a set of refined rules for the AI's output format to improve the reliability and consistency of automated parsing within the Parallel Co-Pilot Panel.
+- **Tags:** documentation, process, parsing, interaction schema, roadmap

 ## II.
 Standalone Utilities & Guides